bretkoppel/bretkoppel.github.com/_posts/2013-08-30-project-euler-problem-3-csharp.md

 }
 {% endhighlight %}

 This was about 50% faster than the previous version and there's still room for improvement.
-I might post a follow-up about some of the other solutions I implemented - including via a [rational sieve](https://en.wikipedia.org/wiki/Rational_sieve) - but this seems like plenty for now.
+I might post a follow-up about some of the other solutions I've implemented - including one that uses a [rational sieve](https://en.wikipedia.org/wiki/Rational_sieve) - but this seems like plenty for now.
 Let me know about your great solutions(or bugs in my code) by contacting me on [Twitter](https://twitter.com/bretkoppel).